NJIT-CS490-SP21/project1-av565/README.md

     2. Make sure you have all the required packages installed, along with Python (latest version would be good).
     3. Run app.py
     4. Go to "localhost:8080" on your browser.
-    5. If you're lazy, just visit https://av565-project-1.herokuapp.com/
+    5. If you're lazy, just visit [my app on heroku](https://av565-project-1.herokuapp.com/).

-## MS1 AND MS2 COMBINED:
+## M1 and M2 Combined:

     a.
         1. I was unable to send the song's json dictionary to the flask template.
 I created my own dictionary to store the essential information from the song.json() object, and sent that instead.